robbiesri/HugoBlog/content/post/hugo-for-natives.md

 > git submodule add https://github.com/robbiesri/robbiesri.github.io public
 ```

-Now you can work on creating content you'd like to be on  your site!
+Now you can work on creating content you'd like to be on  your site.
 You can
 see how your page will look by using `hugo server`, and pointing your browser to
 [http://localhost:1313](http://localhost:1313).

 ## Deploying the Site

-Once you are ready to push your site to GitHub pages, it's pretty easy!
+Once you are ready to push your site to GitHub pages, it's pretty easy.
 If you
 added posts, make sure you update the post meta-data to set their `draft` status
 to `false`.